Gurrt/software-process/assignment-2/assignment2_combined.md

 details of the project ahead and making sure that the product has been properly deployed and tested.
 Although necessary, these phases add extra waste in terms of processes and management, instead of being integrated within the development.
-In scrum, this waste does not exist because it is considered part of the development and it does not carry extra overhead due to being integrated into the development phase.
+In Scrum, this waste does not exist because it is considered part of the development and it does not carry extra overhead due to being integrated into the development phase.